lingocoder/mrJar.wizard/README.md

     ...
     [org.gradle.process.internal.DefaultExecHandle] Changing state to: SUCCEEDED

 This demonstration showed you how ***mrJar*** makes it easy to organize, build and run an application architected with JPMS modules.
-If this page does not go into sufficient technology detail for you, the you might find [*the original blog*](http://bit.ly/akudBlog) of some value.
+If this page does not go into sufficient technology detail for you, then you might find [*the original blog*](http://bit.ly/akudBlog) of some value.

 Please get in touch with any questions.